On this page

 It is up to the business to decide if they accept customers’ own cups or takeaway containers.
 Businesses are not obliged to accept them.

-I have tested positive for coronavirus (COVID-19) since going to a cafe or restaurant this week.
+I have tested positive for coronavirus (COVID-19) since going to a venue this week.
 What do I do?

 The case, contact and outbreak management team at the Department Health and Human Services interviews every confirmed case and performs contact tracing.
 This includes determining each place that person attended while they were infectious.
-The team will contact the cafe or restaurant you attended and provide guidance on the public health actions required at the venue.
+The team will contact the venue you attended and provide guidance on the public health actions required at the venue.

 What if patrons are unable to use contactless payment and want to use cash?